Nekrocow/beclever-challenge-1222/README.md

 "dev:seed2": seeds the database with Registers data [currently bugged]

 ## How to test endpoints:
 You will need either ThunderClient if using VSC or Postman to use the endpoints.
+Default port is 3001.

 GET- http://localhost:{PORT}/api/employees